stefanopog/node-red-contrib-dominodb-docs/_docs/fullDocumentation/fullDoc-ReplaceDocumentsNode.md

 ##### Replacing Items by Query

 If you want to replace items within documents by specifying a **DQL Query**, you will see the following panel:

 ![](../images/fullDocumentation/image26.png)

-You can specify a valid **DQL Query** (in the above picture 'nodejs'.status = 'pending' ) and a comma-separated list of **itemName=itemValue** pairs (in the above picture customer=Mickey, amount=123).
+You can specify a valid **DQL Query** (in the above picture `'nodejs'.status = 'pending'` ) and a comma-separated list of **itemName=itemValue** pairs (in the above picture `customer="Mickey", amount=123`).
 The comma-separated list of **itemName=itemValue** pairs contains the items that will be replaced for all Documents matching the DQL query.

 -   The *DQL Query input* can be left empty in the editor.
-You can use the msg.DDB\_query input attribute to provide the information at runtime.
+You can use the `msg.DDB_query` input attribute to provide the information at runtime.

 -   The *Results selector* allows to define the documents that will be replaced.<br/>
     The possible values are:<br/>
     ![](../images/fullDocumentation/image13.png)

-    -   ***Default***:<br/>
+    -   **Default**:<br/>
         In this case the query will be executed without specifying any *start* and *count* parameters.
 Only those documents which match the default criteria (from index "0" to index "99") will be replaced

-    -   ***All Documents***<br/>
+    -   **All Documents**<br/>
         In this case the items for all the documents matching the query will be replaced.<br/>
         Be aware that this may be a huge number which may make your NodeRED environment getting out of Memory.

-    -   ***By Page***<br/>
+    -   **By Page**<br/>
         In this case, you will be asked to specify the *start* and *count* options in order to replace "**count documents starting at the start index**"

-        -   The *start* and *count* parameters can also be specified by the incoming msg.DDB\_startValue and msg.DDB\_countValue.<br/>
+        -   The *start* and *count* parameters can also be specified bythe incoming `msg.DDB_startValue` and `msg.DDB_countValue`.<br/>
             The values in the configuration panel override the incoming values.

-    -   ***---set from DDB\_displayResults\--***<br/>
+    -   ** ---set from DDB_displayResults-- **<br/>
-        The incoming msg.DDB\_displayResults can be used to provide the information at runtime.
+        The incoming `msg.DDB_displayResults` can be used to provide the information at runtime.
 Valid values are "**Default**", "**All**" and "**byPage**".

--   In the above picture, we are using *Defaults Options* for the query.
+-   In the picture below, we are using *Defaults Options* for the query.
 You can override them by unchecking the *Default Options checkbox* and specifying different values for the Max View Entries, Max Documents and Max Milliseconds parameters).<br/>
     ![](../images/fullDocumentation/image14.png)

 -   The *Item Values input* can be left empty in the editor.
-You can use the msg.DDB\_itemValues input attribute (which is an array of JSON objects formatted in the following way:<br/>
+You can use the `msg.DDB_itemValues` input attribute (which is an array of JSON objects formatted in the following way:<br/>
     ![](../images/fullDocumentation/image27.png)

 ##### Replacing Items by Unique Ids

 If you want to replace items within documents by specifying a list of **unique Ids**, you will see the following panel:

 ![](../images/fullDocumentation/image28.png)

-You can specify a comma-separated list of **itemName=itemValue** pairs (in the above picture customer=MICKEY, amount=123).<br/>
+You can specify a comma-separated list of **itemName=itemValue** pairs (in the above picture `customer="MICKEY", amount=123`).<br/>
 The *Item Values input* field defines the changed attributes that will apply to all the selected documents.

 -   The *Item Values input* can be left empty in the editor.
-You can use the msg.DDB\_itemValues input attribute (which is an array of JSON objects formatted in the following way:<br/>
+You can use the `msg.DDB_itemValues` input attribute (which is an array of JSON objects formatted in the following way:<br/>
     ![](../images/fullDocumentation/image27.png)

-In order to provide the list of unique ids for replacing the items, we need to go back to the API used in this situation, which is the bulkReplaceItemsByUnid API.
-This API accepts, among other parameters, an array of objects, where each object holds the @unid attribute in addition to the name and values of the other items that will be assigned to the new Domino documents that will replace the old ones.<br/>
+In order to provide the list of unique ids for replacing the items, we need to go back to the API used in this situation, which is the
+`bulkReplaceItemsByUnid` API.
+This API accepts, among other parameters, an array of objects, where each object holds the `@unid` attribute in addition to the name and values of the other items that will be assigned to the new Domino documents that will replace the old ones.<br/>
 It is not really simple to write a complex array of JSON objects in an input text.
-So, the msg.DDB\_itemValuesById input attribute will be used.
+So, the `msg.DDB_itemValuesById` input attribute will be used.

 Here below is a simple example of how this attribute can be built by a **Function Node** and passed to **the Replace Doc/Items node**.

 ![](../images/fullDocumentation/image25.png)